estebansa19/estebansa19/README.md

 I'm a software developer starting with a leadership role as a tech lead.

-I'm 23 yo, Colombian, a Ruby/RoR lover 🔻, I like JS too but Ruby is my main.
+I'm 25 yo, Colombian, a Ruby/RoR lover 🔻, I like JS too, but Ruby is my main.

-I like reading a lot, playing some videogames and I also like watching some series and anime 📺.
+I like reading a lot, playing some video games and I also like watching some series and anime 📺.

 <details>
 	<summary><b>Technologies</b></summary>